98.7 KLUV

-KLUV’s Foreigner High School Choir Contest
+Foreigner High School Choir Contest - Voting

 We’d K-LUV to have your son’s or daughter’s High School Choir on stage, singing with Foreigner...